aseroff/pyramid/README.txt

 Streamlabs Chatbot script to congratulate users on completion of emote pyramids.

-Contribute to the script at https://github.com/aseroff/pyramid/
+Report bugs and request features at https://github.com/aseroff/pyramid/

 v 1.2: Custom message for when a pyramid gets interrupted.
 Custom message for when someone screws up their own pyramid.
 Setting to allow pyramid completion by any user (not just the user who started it).